hendriknielaender/double-trouble/data/blog/berlin_summit_2023_review.md

     confidence percentage slider, for an AI model.
   - Two great quotes I took with me, that I couldn't even spot on the slides:
     - > Redshift is not a typical db.
-It is a data warehouse, that happens to have an SQL interface infront of it.
+It is a data warehouse, that happens to have an SQL interface in-front of it.
     - > Use Redshift for its intended purpose: Transforming huge chunks of data from one format to another.

-- Last but not least, a "Zero ETL" AWS solution got teasiered in one of the talks.
-It is said to be coming up later this year, using Aurora and Redshit.
+- Last but not least, a "Zero ETL" AWS solution got teasered in one of the talks.
+It is said to be coming up later this year, using Aurora and Redshift.
 A solution that aims at simpler, on-demand data pipelines.

 # Recommendations